Editor's note: This blog was updated on Aug. 18, 2020.

 Your toolkit for successfully implementing imaging CDS

-First, a brief refresher on CDS
+A brief refresher on CDS

 In the Protecting Access to Medicare Act (PAMA) of 2014, Congress included a mandate for ordering providers to consult AUC via electronic CDS when ordering outpatient advanced imaging exams for Medicare fee-for-service beneficiaries.
 Furnishing providers—most commonly radiologists and imaging programs—must document that consultation for reimbursement.